-The new roadway departs from NE 232^{nd} in a sweeping curve, then transitions to a tangent heading SE towards NE 9^{th} St. In Phase 1, the roadway will terminate immediately after its intersection with the new school access road, providing passenger car, bus, and service truck access to the new elementary school.
-During Phase 1, connectivity between the new road and NE 232^{nd} will be maintained by the addition of a new connector road.
+The new roadway departs from NE 232nd in a sweeping curve, transitions to a tangent heading SE towards NE 9th St., then curves to an east-west tangent ending near the eastern property line.
+In Phase 1, a new school access road will tee into the new road with a commercial driveway, providing passenger car, bus, and service truck access to the new elementary school.
+Connectivity between the new road and NE 232nd will be maintained by the addition of a new connector road.

 The preferred alignment presented (design alignment) will be the centerline of the future urban arterial roadway.
-The design alignment generally runs 3.0' north of the south edge of pavement of the Phase 1 roadway.
+The design alignment generally runs 3.0 ft. north of the south edge of pavement of the Phase 1 roadway.
 The Phase 1 roadway is being designed to allow for final build-out of the urban arterial while limiting reconstruction.
 The Phase 1 roadway will conform to the same geometrical standards and design speed as the built-out urban arterial.
-Upon future build-out, the Phase 1 roadway will be sawcut at the centerline of right-of-way.
+Upon future build-out, the Phase 1 roadway will be sawcut at the centerline of the Phase 2 roadway.
 All features north of the sawcut will remain, and everything south of the sawcut will be reconstructed.

 The preferred alignment was determined by physical site constraints and geometrical design standards.
 The road is constrained by a wetland to the south and will impact a forested area north of the wetland.
-The preferred alignment skirts the northern boundary of the wetland, with no soil disturbance within the wetland (only indirect wetland impact due to soil disturbance inside the wetland buffer).
-Keeping the roadway close to the wetland helps to limit earthwork to the north and minimize tree removal.
+The preferred alignment skirts the northern boundary of the wetland, with no soil disturbance within the wetland both now in Phase 1 and the future widening (only indirect wetland impact due to soil disturbance inside the wetland buffer).
+Keeping the roadway close to the wetland helps to limit White Oak tree removal, large diameter fir tree removal, and earthwork quantities.
 One Oregon white oak tree is proposed to be removed, as it is in direct conflict with the connector road.
 All indirect wetland and white oak impacts for this project will be included in the school's on-site mitigation plan.

 The 2011 AASHTO Green Book was used to determine horizontal and vertical design standards.
 The City expressed in preliminary discussions that their preferred design speed for urban arterials is 35 mph or 40 mph.
 The design speed is assumed equal to the proposed posted speed.
 Horizontal curve alternatives were considered for 35 and 40 mph, with and without a superelevation of 2%.
 Minimum curve radii were applied at the inside of the controlling traffic lane in the final build-out stage.
 See the following table for resulting minimum curve radii: